Abitofbrain/Abitofbrain/README.md

 [Here](https://hh.ru) will be a link to my CV soon...

-Welocome to se my currents [projects](https://github.com/Abitofbrain/learning_projects)
+Welcome to check out my currents [projects](https://github.com/Abitofbrain/learning_projects)

 Below is a list of images of my many certifications: